psylinse/stream-zendesk-lead-desc/README.md

 ## Step 1 - Starting a Chat

-First let's build a React frontend that allows you to start a chat as a **Customer** or **Sales Admin**.
+First, let's build a React frontend that allows you to start a chat as a **Customer** or **Sales Admin**.
 Here's what our simplified logins screen looks like.

 ![](images/login.png)